 Although this depends on the volumes of applications we receive, the Department typically recruits between 45 and 55 PhD students each year.
 All qualified applicants are considered.

 How many get a College Scholarship each year?

 This depends on the number of applicants across the College as well as on the number of awards the College has available and both of these vary from year to year.
-The number awarded to Computing is usually around 2.
+The number awarded to Computing is usually between two and four.

 What is the deadline for College and Departmental Scholarships?